deutschebank/fluxnova-docs-manual/content/update/minor/75-to-76/_index.md

 4. For administrators: [Updating a Tasklist Translation File]({{< relref "#tasklist-translation-file" >}})
 5. For administrators and developers: [Application with Embedded Process Engine Update]({{< relref "#application-with-embedded-process-engine" >}})

-This guide covers mandatory migration steps as well as optional considerations for initial configuration of new functionality included in Camunda 7.6.
+This guide covers mandatory migration steps as well as optional considerations for initial configuration of new functionality included in Flowave.6.

 Noteworthy new Features and Changes in 7.6: